OFFICE OF graduate and health sciences admissions

 The Office of Graduate and Health Sciences Admissions (GHSA) processes admissions for Stony Brook University graduate students and undergraduate upper-division health sciences students.
 Graduate Students interested in other programs should visit the School of Professional Development's program webpage.
 Admission requirements vary by program in accordance with the individual schools from which each program originates.
 More information can be found in your school's section of this bulletin.

 GHSA can be reached at (631) 444-2111 or by email at email@example.com.
 It is located in the Health Sciences Tower, Level 2, Room 271.

 Health Sciences courses may consist of one term or one or more module session codes as determined by each school.
 Terms are the traditional academic periods of August to December (fall) and January to May (spring); module session codes are academic periods of approximately five weeks in length.

 The Health Sciences Bulletin lists the courses offered by each school.
 In addition, students are informed by their school of the academic period and, in the case of module session courses, the number of module sessions required for each course.

 Click here for more information about the Health Sciences academic calendars.

 STONY BROOK MEDICINE

 Stony Brook Medicine expresses the shared mission of research, clinical care and education – a mission embraced by faculty, staff, researchers and students.
-Stony Brook Medicine includes Stony Brook University Hospital, School of Dental Medicine, School of Health Technology and Management, School of Medicine, School of Nursing and School of Social Welfare, as well as outpatient care sites.
+Stony Brook Medicine includes Stony Brook University Hospital, School of Dental Medicine, School of Health Professions, Renaissance School of Medicine, School of Nursing and School of Social Welfare, as well as outpatient care sites.
 The Health Sciences schools work in tandem with the research and clinical care teams to deliver the best ideas in medicine to patients.

 LONG ISLAND STATE VETERANS HOME